Julio Barroso: Argentina, Spain and Ñublense

 Barroso has played for a number of teams in his early years, like Argentinos Juniors, Boca Juniors, Racing Club, Estudiantes, including a spell in Spain with Lorca and his first experience in Chile with Ñublense.

 Barroso was part of the Argentina under-20 team that won the FIFA World Youth Championship in 2005.

 O'Higgins

 On 2012, Barroso is signed for O'Higgins from Ñublense.
 In 2012, he was runner-up with O'Higgins, after lose the final against Universidad de Chile in the penalty shoot-out.

 In 2013, he won the Apertura 2013-14 with O'Higgins.
 In the tournament, he played in 16 of 18 matches, and scored one goal in the match that finished 4:3 against Rangers de Talca.

 Colo-Colo

 For the Clausura 2013-14, Barroso is signed for Colo-Colo for a US$1.1M fee.

 In August 2014, it was reported that the Football Federation of Chile had approached the player with a view to representing the Chile national football team, but it was found he was ineligible due his participation at the 2005 FIFA World Cup Youth Championship prior to gaining citizenship.

+Everton

+Having spent three seasons with Everton de Viña del Mar, Barroso retired from professional football after playing the penultimate matchday of the 2023 season against O'Higgins on 2 December.

+Coaching career

+Following his retirement, Barroso continued with Everton de Viña del Mar as both coach of the reserve youth team and assistant coach of Gustavo Leal.

+Personal life

+In April 2017, Barroso naturalized Chilean by residence, freeing up a spot as an international player in the Chilean football.

+Barroso is the cousin of the singer Ariel Puchetta, the frontman of the Argentine cumbia band Ráfaga.